clay001/locke.github.io/_posts/2019-10-24-current-Research(2).md

 ​     Finally, we can see from the result part that there both exists strength and limitation, and the performance on hematopoietic progenitor cells is good.
 The rigorous basis for dynamic interpretation is quite solid and convincible, which brings me with great inspirations.

+### some interesting tools:

+1. [Spring](https://kleintools.hms.harvard.edu/tools/spring.html): KNN layout interface website
+2. [Immunological Genome Project](https://www.immgen.org): It is a collaborative scientific research project that is currently building a gene-expression database for all characterized immune cells in the mouse.
+The overarching goal of the project is to computationally reconstruct the gene regulatory network in immune cells.